 Nothing is more frustrating than not having your flowers delivered as you requested.
 Much of this can be avoided by having complete delivery information, including the recipient’s phone number.
 Many florists no longer accept orders without it.

-Nearly everyone has a cell phone now, so it’s become the most important piece of information needed for timely delivery.
+Nearly everyone has a cell phone now, so it’s become the most important piece of information needed for a timely delivery.

 If you’re worried that the florist will call ahead and spoil the surprise, don’t be.
-Most florists only call a recipient if delivery cannot be completed.
+Most florists only call a recipient if the delivery cannot be completed.